DarrenAngVGM/blockchain/README.md

 **You're absolutely free to download and mess with this code in any way you'd like.** The file you're looking for is 'crypto_sandbox.py', which can be run on its own, or along with the 'ledger.csv' file.
 Or, you could just download the whole folder.

 I reserve no rights on any of the content in this repository.
+To be clear, I allow any and all uses of this project's content, including the Jupyter Notebook writeup and the blog post, under a CC0 (Public Domain) License.
+(See: https://creativecommons.org/share-your-work/public-domain/cc0/)

 ~